 Panama Canal Quest from Miami£4,742pp

 04 December 2023

-Panama Canal with Costa Rica & Caribbean from Ft.
-Lauderdale£1,642pp
+Panama Canal Sunfarer & Southern Caribbean Seafarer from Ft.
+Lauderdale with Miami Beach Stay£2,799pp

 Taking 33 years to construct, during which time there were many obstacles to overcome for the workers, including disease and engineering issues, the Panama Canal was eventually completed and vastly improved the journey time for all ships travelling between the Atlantic and Pacific Oceans.
 These days cruise ships pass through it for pleasure, but for traders it was a much safer alternative than the hazardous Cape Horn route.